 - Once moved to a supported OS, the life cycle of legacy apps can be extended and normal enhancement cycles can occur to address new requirements, such as GDPR, multi-tenancy, or Azure SQL.

-Legacy applications on new servers: the best first modernization move
+Legacy applications on new servers: the best application modernization approach

 There are many business advantages in fully redeveloping an app.
 However, the first step in modernization is understand all the functionality of the current legacy app.
 You can’t afford to miss important requirements that legacy apps already fulfill.
 Legacy apps and newly developed apps also need to run in parallel for at least some time.